 Zucchini: Zucchini is a versatile vegetable that is at its best from May to September.
 With its sweet flavor, it can be incorporated into sweet or savory dishes.
 It can also be an alternative to pasta.
 Zucchini contains good amounts of folate, potassium, and vitamin A.

 Walnuts: Walnuts are a powerhouse with great taste, and they also provide some crunch into the bread.
-They contain protein, fiber, magnesium, and the most ALA (alpha-linolenic acid) than any other tree nut, an essential omega-3 fatty acid that is important for development and growth.
 You can always omit them in case of an allergy or replace them with any other nut of choice.
 Pecans are the best substitute.

 Raisins: I like to use sultana raisins for this recipe.
 Raisins are a good source of fiber, potassium, copper, iron, vitamin B6, and boron, a mineral that improves wound healing and maintenance of bone and joint health.
 Substitute with dried cranberries, or cherries, or omit them.